Key takeaways

 Common Hindi and Hinglish patterns

-“Kal office supplies ke liye 12,000 rupaye UPI se Raj Traders ko bheje, 18% GST, Office Expenses mein daalo.”
+"Kal office supplies ke liye 12,000 rupaye UPI se Raj Traders ko bheje, 18% GST, Office Expenses mein daalo."
 Mixed grammar and numerals must parse reliably.
+Hindi voice bookkeeping is not a niche requirement.
+It reflects how most Indian finance teams actually communicate.

 Numerical challenges